Stein sees 'bumps' in markets as Fed gets less precise on policy plan

-NEW YORK, May 6 (Reuters) - The Federal Reserve should expect more “bumps in the road” as financial markets react to increasingly less precise communications from the U.S. central bank, a top Fed policymaker said on Tuesday.
+NEW YORK (Reuters) - The Federal Reserve should expect more “bumps in the road” as financial markets react to increasingly less precise communications from the U.S. central bank, a top Fed policymaker said on Tuesday.

 Fed Governor Jeremy Stein, in remarks prepared for delivery in New York, recalled last year’s abrupt run-up in market-wide borrowing costs and warned that even the most deliberate communications from the central bank cannot avoid such reactions as the time to tighten monetary policy approaches.